hyperworld-official/hyperworld/CODE_OF_CONDUCT.md

 defensive.
 Just stop doing what it was they complained about and apologize.
-Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your responsibility to make your fellow Veloren community members comfortable.
+Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your responsibility to make your fellow Hyperworld community members comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to talk about making games.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Veloren venues;
+The enforcement policies listed above apply to all official Hyperworld venues;
-including all Veloren Discord channels; in-game chat; Gitlab and GitHub repositories under Veloren; and any other social media platforms related to Veloren.
+including all Hyperworld Discord channels; in-game chat; Gitlab and GitHub repositories under Hyperworld; and any other social media platforms related to Hyperworld.

 This Code of Conduct is based on the Amethyst Code of Conduct, available [here](https://github.com/amethyst/amethyst/blob/master/CODE_OF_CONDUCT.md)